 Of course, we can’t talk about the insects of the tundra without talking about mosquitoes.

 Mosquitoes aren’t just found in the hot and humid swamps of the southern states.
 You can also find them in significant numbers in colder regions.
 It all depends on the species and their relevant adaptations.
 In the North American tundra, some species have evolved to handle cold temperatures with great ease.
 They have glycerol in their blood that works as a form of antifreeze.
 Some species are much like those further south, with males feeding on the nectar of available flowers and females on the blood of large mammals like caribou.
 However, some species have evolved not to rely on blood at all.

 How Do Darker Colors Help?

-Another interesting adaptation that you often see with these insects in the tundra is that they are darker in color.
+Another exciting adaptation that you often see with these insects in the tundra is that they are darker in color.
 This is also true for some of the arachnid species in the region.
 The idea here is that this pigmentation allows them to absorb more sunlight and warmth.
-This will then help them to stay active in finding food, finding mates, or defending their territory.
+This will then help them stay active in finding food, finding mates, or defending their territory.

 Many of these darker insects are ground-dwelling creatures.
 These ground beetles are just as important as flying pollinators in dealing with dead matter and maintaining the landscape’s health.
 In turn, a juicy beetle becomes a snack for any insectivores in the area.
 Some ground-dwelling insects will feed on the plentiful moss and lichen, which caribou also love.
 Then you will find the little weevil that deals with dead leaves and other plant matter.